marlic7/node-dal/README.md

 * as a object with proper named keys
 * as a list in proper order

-for example both below aproach are equivalent:
+For example both below aproach are equivalent:
 ```js
 dal.querySql({sql: 'SELECT ...', bind: [15], cb: callback});
 dal.querySql('SELECT ...', [15], callback);
 ```

+If cb (callback) parameter is not provided then function will return Promise.

 <a name="API"></a>
 * [`selectOneRow`](#selectOneRow)